grisuno/LazyOwn/COMMANDS.md

 To manually use this function:
 1. Ensure `sessions/credentials.txt` exists and contains valid SSH credentials in the format `user:password`.
 2. Run the function with the port number as an argument.
-3. The function will attempt to connect to the SSH host using each set of credentials and the specified port.
+3. The function will attempt to connect to the SSH host using each assign of credentials and the specified port.

 Note: Ensure `sshpass` is installed on your system for password-based SSH authentication.
 If `sshpass` is not available, you may need to install it or use an alternative method for SSH authentication.